petmakris/social-login/Readme.md

 # Real life implementation of Social Login using Google/Facebook (Python3)

 - Uses hybrid/implicit flow for Google (get the `id_token`) and verify it
-- Users hybrid/server flow for Facebook (get the `access_code` and access user's basic profile information via graph API)
+- Uses hybrid/server flow for Facebook (get the `access_code` and retrieve user's basic profile information via graph API)

 ## Google: get the `id_token` and verify it's signature (or verify via a request)